 It’s well known that garlic is healthy, but does the same apply to dogs and is it safe for them?
 Let’s take a close look at the idea of this being a food supplement for pets.

 Whether or not garlic is good for dogs is a hotly debated issue.
 The truth is that there are numerous benefits to be had for canines, while there’s also potential for seriously harmful effects.

-Garlic is certainly a great source of protein, vitamin B6, vitamin C and dietary minerals.
-This makes it an attractive supplement but harmful aspects need to be well understand.
-Minimize risks by learning as much as possible for your dog’s sake.
+Garlic is a great source of protein, vitamin B6, vitamin C and dietary minerals.
+It’s an attractive supplement but harmful aspects need to be well understand.
+Minimize risks by learning more for your dog’s sake.

 Can I Give My Dog Garlic?
 Answer: Yes, in tiny amounts

 Feeding a very conservative amount is generally safe.

 Dogs are, in fact, more sensitive to garlic than people so serve it sparingly.
 Unless your dog doesn’t react well to garlic, it can be very beneficial.
 There are so many good reasons for eating it which we’ll discuss.
 Just be cautious when initially feeding this pungent flavored food to your beloved dog and always stick to very small portions.

 A garlic supplement specifically designed for pets is probably the best way to go about incorporating this healthy food into your dog’s diet.

 Garlic belongs to the Allium family with chives, onions and scallions.
 Some dogs are known to be dangerously allergic.
 But under normal circumstances, garlic is harmful only when given in large doses.